crispinprojects/pi-webcam-security/README.md

 ## Summary

 Once the webcam security system has been setup it can be left pretty much unattended during the day just logging into the system to delete or transfer security videos.
-The webcam can be attached to a window overlooking an entrance, garden area or driveway using a dash camera suction mount or mini camera tripod stand.
+The webcam can be attached to a window overlooking an entrance, garden area or driveway using a suction mount, mini camera tripod stand or blu tack.

 There are other programs such as [motion](https://motion-project.github.io/) which can be used to start capturing images when motion is detected but these are accessed through a web interface.
 The approach outlined here is a local webcam security system.